smoliva/smoliva.blog/content/post/computer-chronicles-revisited-018-personal-cobol-forth-dr-logo.md

 For the final segment, Elizabeth Rather joined Cheifet, Kildall, and Eisenberg.
 Rather was president of [Forth, Inc.](https://www.forth.com/), which produced the Forth programming language.
 Cheifet asked Rather what made Forth unique.
 She said there two things.
 First, it was the only programming language designed from "first principles" to work on a small computer doing interactive software development for real-time applications.
 Second, Forth worked on all three levels of programming that Kildall discussed during the introduction.
 It could work at the machine code, systems programming, and higher user levels.

 Rather demonstrated Forth on an IBM Personal Computer.
 She noted that the operating system used to run the demo was itself written in Forth.
 She demonstrated a simple graphics application that generated and displayed the Forth corporate logo and performed a series of area fills.
-(See the thumbnail image above.)

 There was then an exchange between Kildall and Rather over the combination of assembly language and Forth in the code used to produce this program.
 Rather clarified it was a mix of the two.
 With Forth, you could put in as much assembly as needed, either to control the hardware directly or to make things run faster.